-Over the years I have photographed many professional sporting events.
-I’ve always enjoyed the opportunity to photograph high school sports, especially during the state tournaments.
+Over the years, I have photographed many professional sporting events.
+I’ve always enjoyed the opportunity to photograph high school sports, especially during state tournaments.
 I love the emotion of the athletes, the ability to creatively change photo positions, and the potential to capture the drama of the sport.

 "Failure to Prepare is Preparing to Fail"

 This is a famous quote by John Wooden that I try to follow in my life, especially in my profession.
 I have all my equipment packed and ready to go the night before the assignment.
 I review the shooting process as soon as I receive the assignment, and I prep all the proper gear as early as possible.
 I pack extra, fully charged nicads, the correct lenses for the shoot, camera bodies, high-speed Lexar cards, a monopod, and a chamois cloth.
 If you are photographing youth league or high school sports, make sure you have permission from event organizers ahead of time and know your restrictions in terms of photo positions.
 This way, you will avoid any game time issues that may prohibit you from shooting.